joltdx/abap-date-utility/README.md

-# abap-dating
+# ABAP Date calculation utility
-Generic class for handling date (and time)
+An open generic class for handling date calculations\
+\
+This is just started and is a work in progress but feel free to chime in